Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data

 The 1 to 10 \micron\, lens-subtracted images are shown in Fig.~\ref{f:atlas}.
-We note that at short wavelength $\lambda < 2\ \micron$, SE-1 appears to have a bright nucleus accompanied by two faint patches on both north and south sides.
-At 2.8 and 3.6 \micron\, which are strongly affected by the [O III]$\lambda$5007 and \ha emission lines respectively, SE-1 appear more extended, and the surface brightness contrast to the ring are higher compared to other wavelengths.
-The primary lensed galaxy (ring) also shows extended morphology that agrees with the line maps in Fig.\ref{f:stamps}.
-Only the images up to 10 \micron\, are plotted as the companion sources are barely detectable at longer wavelengths.
+We note that at wavelengths shorter than $\lambda < 2\ \micron$, SE-1 appears to have a bright nucleus accompanied by two faint patches on both north and south sides.
+The NIRCam 2.8 and 3.6 \micron\, images are strongly affected by the [O III]$\lambda$5007 and \ha emission lines respectively, SE-1 appear more extended, and the surface brightness contrast to the ring are higher compared to other wavelengths.
+The primarily lensed galaxy (ring) also shows extended morphology that agrees with the line maps in Fig.\ref{f:stamps}.
+Only the images up to 10 \micron\, are plotted as the companion sources are barely detected at longer wavelengths.

 The dark hexagon shape present at the center of the short wavelength images is the result of the compact continuum emission from the lensing galaxy (Sec.~\ref{sec:jwst}).
 This PSF residual makes the identification and photometry challenging for SE-2.
-Proper subtraction of the lensing galaxy would require a core model convolved with JWST PSF, which is beyond the scope of this paper.
+Further analysis involving subtraction of the lensing galaxy would require a core model convolved with JWST PSF and is a subject of future publication.

-The basic properties, line fluxes and widths, and photometries of NIRCam and MIRI images are summarized in Table~\ref{t:flux}.
-Line fluxes and full width half maximum (FWHM) are derived from Gaussian fittings.
+The basic source properties like location, line flux and width, and photometry from NIRCam and MIRI images are summarized in Table~\ref{t:flux}.
+Line fluxes and full width half maximum (FWHM) are derived using a Gaussian fit.